OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/03-Testing_for_Weak_Lock_Out_Mechanism.md

 ## Test Objectives

-1. Evaluate the account lockout mechanism's ability to mitigate brute force password guessing.
+- Evaluate the account lockout mechanism's ability to mitigate brute force password guessing.
-2. Evaluate the unlock mechanism's resistance to unauthorized account unlocking.
+- Evaluate the unlock mechanism's resistance to unauthorized account unlocking.

 ## How to Test

+### Lockout Mechanism

-Typically, to test the strength of lockout mechanisms, you will need access to an account that you are willing or can afford to lock.
-If you have only one account with which you can log on to the web application, perform this test at the end of you test plan to avoid that you cannot continue your testing due to a locked account.
+To test the strength of lockout mechanisms, you will need access to an account that you are willing or can afford to lock.
+If you have only one account with which you can log on to the web application, perform this test at the end of your test plan to avoid losing testing time by being locked out.

 To evaluate the account lockout mechanism's ability to mitigate brute force password guessing, attempt an invalid log in by using the incorrect password a number of times, before using the correct password to verify that the account was locked out.
 An example test may be as follows: